Howe Caverns are the second most popular attraction in NY State and are only a 1-hour drive from Herkimer, NY.

 An organization dedicated to researching caves is The Northeast Cave Conservancy.
 They are interested in caves and limestone areas where stalagmites and stalactites form.
 Collecting geological, biological and hydrological data is important to them.
 So is keeping recreational cave explorers safe.

 Dangers of cave exploration include hypothermia, getting lost, being hit by falling objects, slipping on wet surfaces and falls into pits and crevices.
-Check out this true very scary story of man who disappeared in a cave.

 Handy rules for cave safety can be found in this free online handbook.